HOW TO DECLUTTER LIKE A PRO

 After sorting out my wardrobe, I moved over to my books and it was then I realised that I just had a host of irrelevant stationeries and papers.
 Some of my markers had no ink while some were not just writing… I threw them all away.
 Then papers, I am one of those people who believe in hoarding every thing in black and white as I believe my might come in handy some days(a habit I picked up from my aunt) but with a new mindset this time around, I settled down, looked through them and threw away the unnecessary ones things like test papers for school, sheets I don’t use anymore etc. My past questions were also sorted out but I would be giving them to a friend who is in her 2nd year because she needs them more than my house does.

 After that, I moved over to my rack, my beauty supplies like lotion, cosmetics are all stored in this rack.
 So I poured them all on the floor and began sorting.
 I had about 2-3 old eye pencils I no longer use because they are so short.
-I had two empty foundation bottles and an empty olive oil bottle.
-I threw them all away.
+I had two empty foundation bottles and an empty olive oil bottle, thry were all disposed.

 The last process was my jewelries, in recent times, I have suffered from lack of jewelries which I think came from my bad storing habits.
 I misplaced most of my jewelries and so following the Kondo way, I cleared those that I couldn’t find both pairs and those that were already rusting.